Aagam0812/DataMining/README.md

 # 📊 DataMining Assignments by Aagam

 Welcome to the repository of DataMining assignments.
-Dive into the world of data science, from stock price predictions to trivia games, and explore the projects created by Aagam.
+Dive into the world of data science and explore the projects created by Aagam.

 ## 📌 Table of Contents
 1. Assignment 1 - [📈 Stock Price Prediction using CRISP-DM](#stock-price-prediction-using-crisp-dm) using GPT-4.